AndrewCarterUK/SimpleSite/README.md

 This is a simple PHP website by [Andrew Carter](https://twitter.com/AndrewCarterUK).

-It has been designed to try and introduce PHP developers to [composer](https://getcomposer.org), MVC and object oriented programming in PHP.
+It has been designed to try and introduce PHP developers to [composer](https://getcomposer.org), MVC and object oriented programming.

 ## Instructions